hmrc/ers-checking-frontend/README.md

 ### Running the service

-Service Manager: sm --start ERS_CHECKING_ALL
+Service Manager: sm2 --start ERS_CHECKING_ALL

 You can use the `./run_all_tests` script to quickly run the unit tests, along with scalastyle and a dependency check,  for this repo